Live Block Creator Manual

 Power On / Power Off

-Press the Mode Button to Turn the Live Block on.
+Press the Mode Button and Sustain Button to turn the Live Block on.
 To turn it off, press and hold the Mode Button for 3 seconds.

 4.2 The Buttons